Steph Green

-Steph Green (born 1979) is an American film and television director, screenwriter, and executive producer born in 1979 in San Francisco.
+Steph Green (born 1979) is an American film and television director, screenwriter, and executive producer.
 Her career began with studies in Ireland and work as an assistant to director Spike Jonze on commercials.
 Green's breakthrough came with her short film New Boy (2007), which earned an Academy Award nomination.

 Green has since directed episodes for numerous television series, including The Americans, Billions, Scandal, and Watchmen.
-Her work on Watchmen earned her an Emmy nomination in 2020.
+Her work on Watchmen earned her an Emmy Award nomination in 2020.
 She has also directed episodes of the Star Wars series The Book of Boba Fett and Ahsoka, and the Max series Duster.

 Career

 Green's journey in filmmaking began with her studies in Ireland, where she pursued a master's degree in film.
 Her early career included working as an assistant to Spike Jonze on commercials, which led to her directing her own commercials, including the IKEA advert "Cover Up" that received recognition at the 2006 Cannes Film Festival.

 In 2007, Green made her debut in the film industry with the short film New Boy, which she both directed and wrote.
 This project earned an Academy Award nomination for Best Live Action Short Film in 2009.
 Following this success, Green directed and co-wrote her first feature film, Run & Jump.

 Green's television career has included The Americans, Billions, Scandal, Luke Cage, The Deuce, and Watchmen.
 Her work on the Watchmen episode "Little Fear of Lightning" earned her an Emmy nomination for Outstanding Directing for a Limited Series, Movie or Dramatic Special in 2020.

 She directed episodes of the Star Wars series The Book of Boba Fett in 2022 and Ahsoka in 2023.
 In 2025, she directed and executive produced several episodes of the series Duster.